How to add the Ultrasonic Collision Detection robot skill

-How to use the Ultrasonic Collision Detection robot skillUltrasonic sensors use sonar (sound navigation ranging) to determine the distance to an object or wall, the same way that some animals like bats and dolphins do.
+How to use the Ultrasonic Collision Detection robot skillUltrasonic sensors use sonar (sound navigation ranging) to determine the distance to an object or wall, the same way some animals like bats and dolphins do.
 They offer excellent range and accuracy in an easy-to-use package.
-Their operation is not affected by sunlight or black materials, as infrared sensors are.
-However, they do have trouble with some soft materials, the sonar echo works ideally when bouncing off hard surfaces.
+Unlike infrared sensors, their operation is not affected by sunlight or black materials.
+However, they have trouble with soft fabrics; the sonar echo works ideally when bouncing off hard surfaces.

 When an HC-SR04 or equivalent Ultrasonic Distance Sensor is connected to an EZB, this skill will Stop a movement panel if an object is detected within the specified range.
 This skill does not cause a robot to steer or avoid obstacles; it merely stops the robot when the minimum distance is detected.
 For object avoidance and steering use the Radar skill.

 This skill is integrated with scripting and will update when GetPing() is called (with matching port configured) and the PAUSE checkbox is checked.
-That way you can have this skill on your project but it won't use any communication resources unless it's called from a script with GetPing().
-What this means is you can leave the PAUSED checkbox checked, and this skill will be updated when GetPing() is called.
+That way, you can have this skill on your project, but it won't use any communication resources unless it's called from a script with GetPing().
+You can leave the PAUSED checkbox checked; this skill will be updated when GetPing() is called.

 It's worth noting that the distance displayed is not a unit of CM or Inches.
-The distance value is an arbitrary number that is related to the type of sensor, voltage, detected material, and temperature.
+The distance value is an arbitrary number related to the sensor type, voltage, detected material, and temperature.
 If a specific distance unit is required, use a tape measure to identify the distance value.

 1. Ultrasonic Distance Value

-This is a value between 0-255 that corresponds to the detected distance being sent by the ultrasonic sensor.
-If the value is the color red it indicates that the collision min distance has been achieved.
-If it's green the minimum distance hasn't been reached yet.
+This value between 0-255 corresponds to the detected distance sent by the ultrasonic sensor.
+If the value is red, it indicates that the collision min distance has been achieved.
+If it's green, the minimum distance hasn't been reached yet.

 2. Bar Display